olesyapro888/Statistical_Analysis_Liner_Model_automotive-industry_R_T-test/README.md

   - [Summary Statistics on Suspension Coils](#--Summary-Statistics-on-Suspension-Coils)
   - [T-Test on Suspension Coils](#--T-Test-on-Suspension-Coils)
   - [Study Design: MechaCar vs Competition](#--Study-Design-MechaCar-vs-Competition)

 ## `Overview of the MechaCar Statistical Analysis`

-The purpose for the MechaCAr project is to review the production data for insights that may help the manufacturing teams:
+The purpose of the MechaCAr project is to review the production data for insights that may help the manufacturing teams:
   - Linear Regression to Predict MPG.
 Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
   - Summary Statistics on Suspension Coils.
 Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
   - T-Test on Suspension Coils.
 Run t-tests to determine if the manufacturing lots are statistically different from the mean population